Mortgage Recast Calculator

 Mortgage recasting means making a lump sum principal payment and asking the lender to recalculate the monthly payment over the remaining loan term.
 The interest rate and payoff date usually stay the same, but the payment may drop because the balance is lower.

-This mortgage recast calculator helps users estimate the new payment after a principal reduction and compare recasting with refinancing or extra payments.
+This mortgage recast calculator helps estimate the new payment after a principal reduction and compare recasting with refinancing, extra payments, or a simple payoff strategy.

 How to use the Mortgage Recast Calculator